algolia/algoliasearch-alexa/quickstart.md

 GetListingsIntent {query} homes available GetListingsIntent {query} homes for sale GetListingsIntent what homes are for sale in {query}

-CustomHelpIntent help
-CustomHelpIntent help me
-CustomHelpIntent what can I ask you
-CustomHelpIntent get help
-CustomHelpIntent to help
-CustomHelpIntent to help me
-CustomHelpIntent what commands can I ask CustomHelpIntent what commands can I say CustomHelpIntent what can I do
-CustomHelpIntent what can I use this for CustomHelpIntent what questions can I ask CustomHelpIntent what can you do
-CustomHelpIntent what do you do
-CustomHelpIntent how do I use you
-CustomHelpIntent how can I use you
-CustomHelpIntent what can you tell me
+GetListingsIntent what homes are available in {query} available starting {available}
+GetListingsIntent homes in {query} available starting {available}
+GetListingsIntent {query} homes available available starting {available}
+GetListingsIntent {query} homes for sale available starting {available}

+FreshnessIntent when were the listings last updated FreshnessIntent when the listings were last updated FreshnessIntent to tell me when listings were updated last FreshnessIntent the date of the last update
 ```

-Here we have the name of the intent on the left, the utterance on the right, and the slot in curly braces.
+Here we have the name of the intent on the left, the utterance on the right, and the slot(s) in curly braces.
 You can find more information on sample utterances in [the Amazon documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface#h2_sample_utterances).

 Save that, and on the next screen select the radio button for **AWS Lambda ARN (Amazon Resource Name)**, select the region you selected for your Lambda function, and paste in the ARN from your Lambda function.
 The ARN can be found in the upper-righthand corner on the Lambda function page.